Skip To Content

 Site Search and Main Navigation Modal

 Ryan Baron offers strategic counsel to public agencies and private clients on all aspects of utilities law.
-He provides general counsel services to public agencies and practices in the areas of utilities regulation, administrative law, environmental law and infrastructure development.
-Ryan regularly advises on business, regulatory and transactional matters related to energy, climate change, stormwater, solid waste and air quality.
+He serves as general counsel services to public agencies providing utility services and special counsel in the areas of utilities regulation, administrative and regulatory law, environmental law and infrastructure development.
+Ryan regularly advises on business, regulatory and transactional matters related to energy, climate change, water, solid waste and air quality.

-Ryan currently serves as chair of the Board of Representatives of the California Lawyer’s Association (CLA), the second largest voluntary bar association in the United States.
-He formerly chaired CLA’s Public Law Section Executive Committee and Sustain SoCal, a trade association focused on cleantech and sustainability in Southern California.
+Ryan has been recognized by Lawdragon as one of the 500 leading energy lawyers in the nation.
+He has also served as chair of the Board of Representatives of the California Lawyer’s Association (CLA), the second largest bar association in the U.S.; and chaired CLA’s Public Law Section.
+Ryan is the former chair and member of the board of directors for Sustain SoCal, a trade association focused on Southern California cleantech and sustainability.

 General Counsel

-Ryan is general counsel to several joint powers authorities, including San Diego Community Power, Orange County Power Authority, Desert Community Energy and Butte Choice Energy Authority.
-He has served as agency general counsel for two large county agencies.
-In this capacity, he advises on all aspects of public law, including agency compliance, public records, open meetings, litigation, crisis and risk management, and public contracting.
+Ryan is and has served as general counsel to several joint powers authorities.
+He has also served as agency counsel for two of the largest public works and solid waste agencies in California, and provides a range pf public law services to publicly owned utilities and municipal enterprise departments.
+In this capacity, he advises on federal and state law compliance, public records, open meetings, litigation, crisis and risk management, and public contracting.

 Utilities

-Ryan has a breadth of experience in all aspects of utilities, representing cities, counties, special districts, community choice aggregators, municipal aggregators, municipal utilities, developers and hedge funds.
-He represents clients on administrative law matters before various public utilities commissions and other federal and state regulatory agencies, and advises on regulated utility rules.
-He has extensive experience in California’s energy market regarding resource adequacy, renewables portfolio standard and resource planning.
-He has advised clients in Colorado, Virginia and other states on utility regulation and alternatives to traditional retail electric service.
+Ryan began his career in Washington, D.C. working on federal agency utility matters and has a breadth of experience in all aspects of utilities.
+He currently represents cities, counties, water districts, community choice aggregators, municipal aggregators, municipal utilities, tribes, developers, land owners and hedge funds.
+He represents clients nationally on administrative law matters before various public utilities commissions and other federal and state regulatory agencies, and advises on regulated utility rules.
+More particularly, Ryan specializes in the feasibility and formation of alternative utility structures and has advised on a number of electric municipalization, aggregation and utility ownership efforts throughout California, Colorado, Oregon and Virginia and other alternatives to investor-owned utility service.

 Environmental Law

 Ryan has extensive experience under the Clean Water Act, including stormwater regulation, NPDES permit compliance, total maximum daily loads, and trading and offset programs.
-He also advises clients on air quality and climate change regulations, such as air permits and California’s cap-and-trade program.
-He previously served as counsel to a large landfill system, and has experience in landfill, solid waste and recycling regulations.
+He also advises clients on air quality and climate change regulations, such as air permits and cap-and-trade programs.
+He previously served as counsel to a large landfill system, and has experience in solid waste and recycling regulations.

 Contracts, Project Development & Permitting

 Ryan counsels clients on all aspects of the development of utility and large-scale infrastructure projects.
-He has significant experience in contracts and negotiation, including short-term power purchase and sale agreements, long-term power purchase agreements, financial agreements, municipal cooperative agreements and real estate contracts.
-He has experience with the development of alternative energy projects, such as waste-to-energy, solar, fuel cell, wind, renewable natural gas and battery storage, as well as with the development of flood control and water facilities, transportation corridors and master-planned developments.
+He has significant experience in contracts and negotiation, including power purchase and sale agreements, franchises, financial instruments, public-private partnerships, and real estate contracts.
+He has experience with the development of renewable energy projects, such as waste-to-energy, solar, fuel cell, wind, renewable natural gas and battery storage, as well as with the development of flood control and water facilities, transportation corridors and master-planned developments.
 In total, Ryan has advised on billions of dollars in projects and development.

 Government Service

-Ryan is a former senior deputy county counsel to Orange County, California, the sixth largest county in the U.S. with over 3 million residents.
-In a 70-attorney law office, he advised the Board of Supervisors and department heads on all utilities matters and was general counsel to the public works and landfill agencies, each with over a billion dollars in revenue and funding.
+Ryan is a former senior deputy county counsel to Orange County, California, the sixth largest county in the U.S. with over three million residents.
+In a 70-attorney law office, he advised the Board of Supervisors and department heads on all utilities matters and was lead counsel to several agencies.

 Teaching